.png)

 Closeness suddenly feels risky.

-and still brace as soon as one of you speaks.
+You can both be trying — and still brace as soon as one of you speaks.

 That’s not a communication failure.